OI-wiki/i18n/docs/ds/bst.md

 ### Find min/max value

-Based on the definition of the binary search tree, the minimum value on the binary search tree is the leftmost vertex of the left chain in the binary search tree, and the maximum value is the rightmost vertex of the right chain in the binary search tree.
+Based on the property of the binary search tree, the minimum value on the binary search tree is the leftmost vertex of the left chain in the binary search tree, and the maximum value is the rightmost vertex of the right chain in the binary search tree.
 The time complexity is $O(h)$ .

 The findmin and findmax functions respectively return the node number $o$ corresponding to the minimum and maximum values.
 Use `val[o]` to get the corresponding minimum/maximum values.